Elijah-Ashitey/Elijah-Ashitey/README.md

-# 💫About Laud Gilbert :
+# 💫About Elijah Ashitey :
 Hi there 👋 , [Elijah Ashitey] here.
 A true product of God's Grace